|Home | Online Order | DXF Made Easy | WMW Repro FAQ | Hobby | Calendar | Conversions|

 The maps were drawn in Diehl Graphsoft's MiniCad (version 6) with some of the base geographic data being exported from their Azimuth program.
 From MiniCad, they were exported to PICT format using Print2PICT by B. Raoult.
 They were then opened in Adobe Photoshop to be saved in either GIF or JPEG format.

-I should point out that these maps are ©1996 Dave Weber, WMW Reprographics Ltd., and any reproduction or redistribution is prohibited without consent.
+I should point out that these maps are ©1996 Dave Weber, WMW Reprographics Ltd., and any direct linking, reproduction or redistribution is prohibited without consent.

 Dave Weber email@example.com